home-assistant/addons/ssh/README.md

 Set a password for login. **We do NOT recommend this variant**.

+## Network
+To enable ssh access via the network, you need to enter the port number ‘22’ or the port you want to use.
+This will map that port from the hassio host into the running “Terminal & SSH” container.

 ## Known issues and limitations

 - This add-on will not enable you to install packages or do anything as root.